grafana/pyroscope/examples/README.md

 # Examples

-These are example projects we set up with pyroscope for you to try out.
+We set up these examples to help you try out Pyroscope.
 You'll need `docker` + `docker-compose` to run them:

 ```shell
 cd golang